KiandaBPM/docs/content/docs/platform/_index.md

 ## What does Kianda look like

-The Kianda user interface is designed to be responsive and intuitive, allowing you to easily create and control your business processes.
-The Kianda **Workspace** gives you to ability to manage all your processes and view real-time data presented in dashboards, to guide your business decisions.
+The Kianda user interface or **workspace** is designed to be responsive and intuitive, allowing you to easily create and control your business processes.
+Your Kianda **workspace** gives you to ability to manage all your processes and view real-time data presented in dashboards, to guide your business decisions.

-You can find out more about the Kianda workspace below or go straight to [Getting started with Kianda processes](platform/process.md) to create your first process.
+You can find out more about the Kianda workspace below or go straight to [Welcome to Kianda](/docs/getting-started/welcome/) to learn how to login, and get started with creating your first process.

 ![User interface](/images/userinterface2.png)

-The layout of the user interface is as follows:
+When you login the layout of the user interface is as follows:

 1. **Company logo** - the top left-hand corner is reserved uploading your company logos.
 If you click on the **Collapse navigation** button ![Collapse navigation button](/images/navigation_frame.png) you will see the collapsed version of the company logo and collapsed side menu, giving you more real estate in the central view panel.